The City of God phenomenon: a new interview with Fernando Meirelles

 Fresh shoots in Latin American cinema were one of the stories of the turn of the millennium.
 Films including Central Station (1998) from Brazil and Amores perros (2000) and Y tu mamá también (2001) from Mexico boasted a new flair and swaggering confidence, becoming major arthouse crossover hits.
 City of God won ecstatic five-star reviews in places like Empire magazine, and – as in the case with Amores perros – the message to readers was clear: if you love GoodFellas (1990), if you love Pulp Fiction (1994), then this hectic, stylish, violent, impassioned, decades-spanning epic of street-level crime has your name on it.

-But while plenty of reviewers name-dropped the Scorsese and Tarantino connections, in its bones Meirelles’s film is essentially different from those movies in also being borne out of a documentary impulse: to catch some of the energy and tragedy of real life in Rio’s slums, and the violent patterns which entrap the neighbourhoods’ children.
+But while plenty of reviewers name-dropped the Scorsese and Tarantino connections, in its bones Meirelles’s film is essentially different from those movies in also being borne out of a documentary impulse: the urge to catch some of the energy and tragedy of real life in Rio’s slums, and the violent patterns which entrap the neighbourhoods’ children.
 That all begins with Lins’ semi-autobiographical novel – so that’s where we kick off when I speak to Meirelles over Zoom.

 Paulo Lins’ novel had been a bestseller in Brazil, and is credited with opening people’s eyes to what life was like in the favelas.
 What did you respond to when you first read it?